A reduction theorem for the Navarro Alperin weight conjecture: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we fix the prime $p$ and every group we consider is finite.
-For ordinary and Brauer characters our notation follow \cite{Nagao}.
-Let the $p$-modular system $(\mathcal{K},\mathcal{O},F)$ and the Galois group $\hH$ be as in section \ref{section-intro}.
-All the $F$-algebras and modules considered in this paper is of finite dimension.
+Throughout this paper, $p$ is a fixed prime, and the $p$-modular system $(\mathcal{K},\mathcal{O},F)$ together with the Galois group $\hH$ are as described in Section \ref{section-intro}.
+All groups considered are finite; all modules are right modules and are of finite dimension.
+For ordinary and Brauer characters our notation follows \cite{Nagao}.